-After any vehicle collision, the front passenger and rear outboard seat belt systems must be checked by a qualified technician to verify that the "automatic locking retractor" feature for child seats is still functioning properly.
+After any vehicle collision, the safety belt systems at all outboard seating positions (except the driver position, which does not have this feature) must be checked by a qualified technician to verify that the automatic locking retractor feature for child seats is still functioning properly.
 In addition, all seat belts should be checked for proper function.

 BELT AND RETRACTOR ASSEMBLY MUST BE REPLACED if the seat belt assembly "automatic locking retractor" feature or any other seat belt function is not operating properly when checked according to the procedures in Workshop Manual.
 Failure to replace the Belt and Retractor assembly could increase the risk of injury in collisions.